AlvaroC-ML/equivariant-cgcnn/base_model/README.md

+## Base model

-## This code creates a simple vanilla CGCNN to have as a point of comparison.
+### This code creates a simple vanilla CGCNN to have as a point of comparison.

 - base_layers.py: Contains the layers used in the model.
 - base_model.py: Contains the model.